maiamcc/xword_dicts/README.md

 Useful for combing through a list of spotty data and deciding what to keep.

+#### `score [filename]`
+For the list at $FILENAME, present each entry and let user indicate (in broad strokes) a score for that entry.
+Output the results to a new list.
+(If you need to stop scoring partway through, your progress will be saved in an interim file.)

+- Digits 1->9 correspond to a score of 10, 20, 30 etc.
+- 0 --> 100
+- x --> score of 0 (probably you want to go through after and remove these)
+- q (for question) --> score of 1 (mark this as "revisit later")

 #### `transform [fromstr] [tostr]`
 For all elements from all dictionaries (the crossfire default dictionary and the `.dict` files in the `dictionaries/` directory of this repo), find those that are still valid dictionary elements when all instances of `fromstr` are replaced with `tostr`.